19hours/sg-statutes/Acts/Companies Act.md

 ### Effect of order

-(4) Subject to section 322A, an order for winding up a company shall operate in favour of all the creditors and contributories of the company as if made on the joint petition of a creditor and of a contributory.
+(4) Subject to section 322A, an order for winding up a company shall operate in favour of all the creditors and contributories of the company as if made on the joint application of a creditor and of a contributory.

-(5) If default is made in complying with subsection (1) or (2), the petitioner shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and also to a default penalty.
+(5) If default is made in complying with subsection (1) or (2), the applicant for the winding up order shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and also to a default penalty.

 [15/84]